wangshaoli777/matebook-14-OpenCore-Hackintosh/readme-en.md

 If this EFI could run in your laptop well,
 please create a issues and send info of your device like year,cpu,matebook 13 or 14.
-for helping more people who useing matebook to build their hackintosh.
+for helping more people who using matebook to build their hackintosh.

 ## Thanks：